Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 sequence: 13
 ---

-# Bulk executor
+# Add the bulk executor feature

- Bulk executor is an Azure Cosmos DB feature that allows bulk inserts, updates, and deletes.
+ The bulk executor is an Azure Cosmos DB feature that allows bulk inserts, updates, and deletes.
 When inserts and updates occur, they appear in the change feed.

-Let's see how we can incorporate bulk executor into our code sample.
+The following sections incorporate the bulk executor into the code sample.

 ## Add a dependency